 Vitamin C, also known as ascorbic acid, can help reduce post-inflammatory hyperpigmentation and melasma.
 Vitamin C inhibits melanin production, which can help reduce dark spots from acne, sun spots, uneven skin tone, and other discoloration.

 Vitamin C not only helps to brighten the skin, but it also has antioxidant benefits.
-It helps to protect your skin from damaging free radicals from sunlight and promotes collagen synthesis, helping to plump the skin and reduce fine lines and wrinkles.
+It helps to protect your skin from damaging free radicals due to the UV rays in sunlight and promotes collagen synthesis, helping to plump the skin and reduce fine lines and wrinkles.

 This serum is at a low enough concentration that it doesn’t cause as much irritation as some other vitamin C serums.
 While this serum feels a bit oily upon initial application, it works well in a morning skincare routine, as it protects against free radicals from sunlight.
 Plus, it doesn’t interfere with makeup.